-Gauge Return to Zero Configuration Register (RTZCR) is used to configure the Return to Zero Event (refer to Table 12, page 18).
-It is written to modify (1) the step time, or rate at which the pointer moves during an RTZ event, (2) the integration blanking time, which is the time immediately following the transition of a coil from a driven state to an open state in the RTZ mode, and (3) the threshold of the RTZ integration register.
+Gauge Return to Zero Configuration Register (RTZCR) is used to configure the Return to Zero Event (refer to Table 12).
+It is written to modify the step time, or rate; at which the pointer moves during an RTZ event.
+Also, the integration blanking time, which is the time immediately following the transition of a coil from a driven state to an open state in the RTZ mode, is adjustable with this command.
+Finally, this command is used to adjust the threshold of the RTZ integration register.